 It seems like we hear it everywhere we go online as marketers: It’s all about growth.

-In a world full of growth hackers, growth strategies, ebooks, articles and listicles, there’s no shortage of people or ideas out there.
+In a world full of growth hackers, growth strategies, ebooks, articles and listicles, there’s no shortage of people, companies and ideas out there.
 Despite all the success stories and upward-turning graphs populating the internet, there is little focus on addressing the challenging points of growth.

 There are a million tactical approaches.
-But how exactly do you identify any troubling areas that could be inhibiting your growth?
+But how exactly do you identify the troubled areas that could be inhibiting your growth?

 1. You don’t devote enough time to strategy and planning sessions.